Amos77Robert/Advanced_Databases_Technology/README.md

 # Smart Hospital Patient Flow & Prescription System

 ## Project Overview
-The **Smart Hospital System** is designed to streamline hospital workflows — from patient registration and appointment booking to diagnosis and medication issuance.
+The **Smart Hospital System** is designed to streamline hospital workflows - from patient registration and appointment booking to diagnosis and medication issuance.
 The system ensures smooth coordination between departments, doctors, patients, appointments, prescriptions, and medications while maintaining data consistency.

-This project implements a **relational database in Oracle 21c** with triggers, views, and constraints to manage hospital operations efficiently.
+This project implements a **relational database in Oracle 21c Enterprise Edition** with triggers, views, and constraints to manage hospital operations efficiently.

 ---